cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 ## Project Names and the Catalog Server

-Keeping track of the master's hostname and port can get cumbersome, especially if there are multiple masters.
-To help with difficulty, we provide the project name feature to identify a Work Queue master with a more recognizable project name.
-Work Queue workers can then be started for their masters by providing the project names.
+Keeping track of the manager's hostname and port can get cumbersome, especially if there are multiple managers.
+To help with difficulty, we provide the project name feature to identify a Work Queue manager with a more recognizable project name.
+Work Queue workers can then be started for their managers by providing the project names.

-The project name feature uses the **catalog server** to maintain and track the project names of masters and their respective locations.
-It works as follows: the master advertises its project name along with its hostname and port to the catalog server.
-Work Queue workers that are provided with the master's project name query the catalog server to find the hostname and port of the master with the given project name.
-So, to utilize this feature, the master must be specified to run in the `WORK_QUEUE_MASTER_MODE_CATALOG`.
+The project name feature uses the **catalog server** to maintain and track the project names of managers and their respective locations.
+It works as follows: the manager advertises its project name along with its hostname and port to the catalog server.
+Work Queue workers that are provided with the manager's project name query the catalog server to find the hostname and port of the manager with the given project name.
+So, to utilize this feature, the manager must be specified to run in the `WORK_QUEUE_MANAGER_MODE_CATALOG`.
 See [Catalog Servers](../catalog) for details on specifying catalog servers.

-For example, to have a Work Queue master advertise its project name as `myproject`, add the following code snippet after creating the queue:
+For example, to have a Work Queue manager advertise its project name as `myproject`, add the following code snippet after creating the queue:

 #### Python